 Gabriella Della Croce, Lead Organizer

 Gabriella della Croce is an organizer and educator whose work has always revolved around food systems, food access and environmental justice.
 She has a wide range of experience in development, sales, communications, education and cooperative enterprises as well as in the restaurant industry.
-Gabriella spent two years in Nicaragua doing international development before deciding to redirect her organizing efforts back home, and is thrilled to be organizing in her home turf.
-Her time is split between Northampton and Springfield, where she also does development work with Gardening the Community.
+Gabriella spent two years in Nicaragua, before deciding to redirect her organizing efforts back home, and is thrilled to be organizing in her home turf.

 Diana Sierra, Lead Organizer

 Diana Sierra has primarily worked in student, immigrant, labor, and solidarity movements.
 From 2011-2014, she worked as a union officer in order to link the “bread and butter demands” of graduate students to a broader movement to democratize the university.
 Since 2013, she has worked as a popular educator, collaborating with a Salvadoran museum to link history education to social justice.
 She holds a PhD in History and Women's Studies from the University of Michigan and is currently a lecturer at Smith College.

 Margaret Sawyer, Lead Organizer